opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To define keys for all of the object transformations leaving their values as they are at the current frame:**

     Do one of the following:

-    - Activate the Global Key option in the tool options bar, click in any object transformations field, and press the Enter key.

     - Click the Set Key button (|key|).